• Recipes

 • ½ cup fresh lemon juice juice of about 2 large lemons

-• 1 ½ tsp finely grated lemon zest use a Microplane zester to grate fine enough so no straining of curd is needed.
+• 1 ½ teaspoon finely grated lemon zest use a Microplane zester to grate fine enough so no straining of curd is needed.

 Instructions